Equivocatorrr/AzCore/CONTRIBUTING.md

 ```C++
 using namespace AzCore;
 ```
-But keep in mind that the end-user might not want to do this.
+But keep in mind that the end-user might not want to do this, and this should never be done in a header.

 ## C Preprocessor Defines
 `ALL_CAPS_WITH_WORDS_SEPARATED_BY_UNDERSCORES`